 Who was and is and is to come!”

 When John is caught up to heaven for the second of many visions he would record for this prophecy, we can’t help but notice a plethora of objects in this scene which require an appropriate form of spiritual meaning or explanation: a throne and One sitting on it; seven lamps of fire burning before the throne; twenty-four thrones surrounding the central throne with twenty-four elders; a rainbow over the throne; a sea of glass before the throne; lightnings and thunderings and voices emanating from it.
 Yet one of the more peculiar objects are the four living creatures described by the verse above.
 Are these things real?
 Will we see these creatures when we are taken to heaven in the rapture and form part of the twenty-four elders?
-(Please see this article https://www.reintgenchristianbooks.com/prophetic-symbols-revelation/ )
+(To catch up on who the elders are please see this article https://www.reintgenchristianbooks.com/prophetic-symbols-revelation/ )

 Let’s start with some observations about the general character of chapter four.
 The scene is no longer lampstands on the earth and God’s dealings with “present things” (Rev. 1:19).
 Now John is caught up to heaven to view “things which must take place after these,” that is, after the present things were completed (Rev. 4:1).
 The first thing he sees is a throne set in heaven and One sitting on it.
 The objects mentioned above from this chapter all have a connection with this central throne.
-It undoubtedly is a throne of government/judgment.
-It is not the throne of grace associated with Christianity and the Christian dispensation.
-The end of chapter three brings the end of churches on the earth.
-Now God’s dealings shift to Israel, the earth, and the world.
+Our initial impression is that this throne may possess the characteristics of divine government/judgment.
+It does not seem to be a throne of grace associated with Christianity and the Christian dispensation.
+The end of chapter three brought about the end of churches on the earth.
+Now God’s dealings shift to the nation of Israel, the earth, and the world.
 The lightnings, thunderings, and voices coming from the throne match what was experienced by Israel when they stood before Mt.
 Sinai and God was delivering to them His law (Ex.
 19:16, 18).
 The sea of glass is a future modification of the sea of water in the lavers, used for purification of the priests, that were part of both the Jewish tabernacle and temple.
 The rainbow reminds us of the destruction of the world in the time of Noah and God’s covenant with the earth to not use water again as a means of judgment.
 The worship by the living creatures is of God in His Jewish dispensational names – Lord, Almighty God, and Jehovah.
 All very Old Testament in character.

 We don’t have to search far to find corresponding references in O.T. scripture to the four living creatures.
-Twice in the early chapters of Ezekiel we find detailed descriptions of them (Ez.
+Setting aside for now the judgment of man for his disobedience in the garden of Eden, twice in the early chapters of Ezekiel we find detailed descriptions of them (Ez.
 1:5-25, 10:1-22).
 Here they are identified as cherubim (Ez.
-10:20).
-And here they were also associated with God’s throne (Ez.
+10:20) and also associated with God’s throne (Ez.
 1:26, 10:1).

 The circumstances in Israel at the time of Ezekiel’s testimony are significant for determining the character of the living creatures.
 Many years previously, the nation was split into two kingdoms because of Solomon’s idolatry – Israel in the north (ten tribes) and Judah in the south (two tribes).
 In the time of Elijah and Elisha the northern kingdom was steeped in idolatry.
 God brings in the Assyrian to overrun Israel and disperse the northern tribes into the surrounding Gentile nations (2 Kings 17:23).
 God preserved Judah a while longer for the sake of David, His servant (2 Kings 20:6).
 But soon Judah was also filled with idolatry and God used the Babylonians to destroy Jerusalem and its temple, taking the wise and young of the Jews captive to Babylon.
 This was the time of Ezekiel’s testimony.
 The manifested glory and presence of Jehovah was seen by Ezekiel in vacating the temple and city right before the Babylonian destruction.
 God was giving responsibility of the government of the world over to the Gentiles.
 Israel was set aside by God, and He declared the Jews as “not My people…I will not be your God” (Hos.
 1:9).